Dr Mark Taylor

 -

-Mark’s primary research focus is on inequalities in cultural and creative industries, broadly defined.
+Mark's interested in inequalities in cultural and creative industries.
 Why is it that work in cultural jobs is so socially exclusive, given the way that the sector describes itself?
 Why is it that audiences are so socially homogeneous?
-Is there anything that we can do to change this?
+How does the governance of the arts relate to inequalities?

 He’s also interested in related issues, such as the ubiquity of data in everyday life, the conditions of working in creative jobs, the ways that what constitutes creative work are constructed and defined, and the overall structure of different industries.

 Mark’s used a wide range of different research methods, including the collection of original survey data, analysis of existing large survey data sources, network analysis, spatial analysis, and qualitative methods.
-He’s also worked with a large number of partners outside universities in order to do so.
+He's particularly keen on the creative use of data visualisation in research.

 - Publications